How to Build a Bench Power Supply From ATX - Part I

 Bench Power Supply

-I needed a bench power supply for testing, fixing, and building my electronics and IOT projects.
-Despite the fact that I could buy one, I decided to recycle an ATX power source I had stored, and create a new bench power source from it.
+I needed a bench power supply for testing, fixing, and building electronics and IoT projects.
+I could have bought one, but I had an old ATX power supply gathering dust - so I recycled it into a lab-grade bench supply with fixed voltages, USB outputs, and a variable 1.25-25V rail.

 • One 3.3V output